 Recognizing key signatures.
 D major has 2 sharps, for example.
 Bass and treble clefs.
 This post might help with the theory.

 No clefs here.
 "Relative" meaning the minor and the major keys that have the same number of sharps and flats.
-Dr. Driscoll's grilled us on these like it's the second coming of Bach.
+Dr. Driscoll grilled us on these like it's the second coming of Johann Sebastian.

 4 scales (major, natural minor, harmonic minor, melodic minor) that you should be able to write out on manuscript paper in treble, bass, alto and tenor clefs.
 Inspired by Dr. Driscoll's quizes.
 Which scales and clefs you want to practice is customizable.